Pairing strategies for the Maker-Breaker game on the hypercube with subcubes as winning sets: Introduction

 \section{Introduction}

-A positional game is a generalization of \ttt\ played on a hypergraph $(V,\cH)$ where the vertices can be considered the ``board" on which the game is played, and the edges can be thought of as the ``winning sets."
-A {\it positional game} on $(V,\cH)$ is a two-player game where at every turn each player alternately occupies a previously unoccupied vertex from $V$.
-In a {\it strong positional game}, the first player to occupy all vertices of some edge $A\in\cH$ wins.
-If at the end of play no edge is completely occupied by either player, that play is declared a draw.
-Normal $3\times 3$ \ttt\ is a strong positional game where the vertices of the hypergraph are the nine positions and the edges are the eight winning lines.
-In a {\it \MB} positional game, the first player, {\it \M}, wins if she\footnote{In this paper, we will refer to \M\ with feminine pronouns, such as ``she" and ``her," and we will refer to \B\ with masculine pronouns, such as, ``he."} occupies all vertices of some edge $A\in\cH$, otherwise the second player, {\it \B}, wins.
+A positional game can be thought of as a generalization of \ttt\ played on a hypergraph $(V,\cH)$ where the vertices can be considered the ``board" on which the game is played, and the {hyper}edges can be considered the ``winning sets."
+More formally, a {\it positional game} on $(V,\cH)$ is a two-player game where at every turn each player alternately occupies a previously unoccupied vertex from $V$.
+In a {\it strong positional game}, the first player to occupy all vertices of some hyperedge $A\in\cH$ wins.
+If at the end of play no hyperedge is completely occupied by either player, that play is declared a draw.
+Normal $3\times 3$ \ttt\ is a strong positional game where the vertices of the hypergraph are the nine positions and the hyperedges are the eight winning lines.
+In a {\it \MB} positional game, the first player, {\it \M}, wins if \M\ occupies all vertices of some hyperedge $A\in\cH$, otherwise the second player, {\it \B}, wins.
 Therefore, by definition there are no draw plays in \MB\ games.
-We say that a player $P$ has a {\it winning strategy} if no matter how the other player plays, player $P$ wins by following that winning strategy.
+We say that a player $P$ has a {\it winning strategy} if no matter how the other player plays, player $P$ wins by following that strategy.
 It is well-known that in a finite \MB\ game, exactly one player has a winning strategy.
 (For a nice introduction to positional games, please see \cite{TicTacToeBook}, \cite{BeckInevRandom}, and \cite{PosGamesBook}.)